johnmoney/ocm-webhook-nodejs/README.md

 *OCM Webhook Node.js* is a demo of [Oracle Content Management webhook](https://docs.oracle.com/en/cloud/paas/content-cloud/solutions/use-webhooks.html) integrations built on Node.js, Express and Heroku.
 From the product documentation:

 > Use webhooks to receive push notifications about content lifecycle events and content publishing events.
-The Webhooks application let you automatically receive information from Oracle Content and Experience to send to external applications through REST APIs.
+The Webhooks application let you automatically receive information from Oracle Content Management to send to external applications through REST APIs.

 This application persistently stores those notification events in a Postgres database in _channel_ (content publishing webhook) and _repository_ (content workflow webhook) tables.
 It can be used as a skeleton for creating your own application that integrates with OCM, for example: